 (This article may or may not contain affiliate links.
 What does that mean?)

-"I think you're a little bit of a witch," Luana said with a slight crinkle of her green-grey eyes, her hair pulled back in a ponytail to combat the Mentawai Island's humidity.
-We all sat around long tables eating dinner.
-She said this shyly, a little embarrassed at her admission.
-She said when she felt my hands earlier, she sensed heat emanating from them.
-"But a good witch," she clarified.
+“I think you’re a little bit of a witch,” Luana said with a slight crinkle of her green-grey eyes.
+She had pulled her hair back in a ponytail to combat the Mentawai Island’s humidity.
+We all sat around long tables in the communal palapa, eating dinner.
+Luana said this shyly, a little embarrassed at her admission.
+She told me when she felt my hands earlier, she sensed heat emanating from them.
+“But a good witch,” she clarified.
 I laughed.
-I had been tending to all the surfers' ailments all week with my little traveling homeopathic kit.
-It involved a pendulum so I could see why she'd think that.
-I was still learning about homeopathy and the guys we had met during our family adventure trip to surf in Indonesia, at a surf camp, luxury resort, situated between 15 world-class surfing spots in the North Mentawai Islands, Hidden Bay Resort, gave me plenty of opportunities to practice with their various injuries and head colds.
+I had been tending to all the surfers’ ailments all week with my little traveling homeopathic kit.
+The process involved a pendulum so I could see why she’d think that.
+I was still learning about homeopathy and the guys we had met during our family adventure trip to surf in Indonesia, gave me plenty of opportunities to practice with their various injuries and head colds.
+The site of our adventures that week was a surf camp, more like a luxury resort, situated between 15 world-class surfing spots in the North Mentawai Islands, Hidden Bay Resort.

 (See Part 2 at the bottom of the article!)